now enrolling participants and instructors for 2021!

 Overview and Vision

 The School of Dirt’s mission is to provide youth with essential skills for accessing, riding, and navigating urban trail systems by bicycle.
-The School seeks to serve the diverse communities of the Greater Boston Area, and a core mission of the School is to build ridership and leadership capacity among women and BIPOC.
-The School will begin offering courses during summer and fall of 2021.
+The School seeks to serve the diverse communities of the Greater Boston Area, and will begin piloting courses during the summer of 2021.

 Partnerships